vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 A typical signing operation, loosely, has a few key phases.

 First, a digest of the file needs to be made.
-This isn't quick and simple as "hash the whole file" as we'll see later, but something as close as possible to that needs to be done.

 Second, the digest needs to be signed.
 In Authenticode, this is done with CMS style messages that result in a big chunk of PKCS#7 data.

 Third, and finally, the CMS message needs to be embedded in the file, somehow.
 The embedded signature should not affect the behavior of the file.

-The first and third parts are where the format of the file, or *subject*, come in.
-Authenticode doesn't know how to canonically hash every file it encounters, and it doesn't know how to safely embed the signature in the file.
-The verification process works similarly, except backwards.
-The signature is extracted and validated.
-The file is re-hashed, and the hashes are compared.

 A SIP allows you to extend the first and third steps, but not the second.
 A SIP does not allow you to modify the entire Authenticode process, though there are